Improving Resource Efficiency

 Basic approach

 We use the external economic benefit (EEB) evaluation method through our Recycled-Waste-to-Cement System to express, in monetary terms, our evaluation of socioeconomic benefits from environmental impact reduction due to increased recycling of waste accepted from outside the company.
-We calculate that we created a social benefit of 88.6 billion yen in FY2024.
-In FY2024, the amount of natural raw materials reduced increased from the previous fiscal year, and the economic effect increased by about 2% year-on-year.
+We calculate that we created a social benefit of 93.4 billion yen in FY2025.
+In FY2025, the amount of waste reduced increased from the previous fiscal year, and the economic effect increased by about 5% year-on-year.

 Taiheiyo Cement’s External Economic Benefits Evaluation